rrovetto/Orbital-Space-Ontology-Project/CONTRIBUTING.md

 First, thanks for your interest in contributing!

-Second, [email me](mailto:rrovetto@terpalum.umd.edu), and please say in what way you would like to contribute, and to what task or project need (listed below).
+Second, [email the author](mailto:rrovetto@terpalum.umd.edu), and please say in what way you would like to contribute, and to what task or project need (listed below).

 ## You can contribute by supporting the project in the following ways: